Free days Pritzker Military Museum and Library

 About the Pritzker Military Museum and Library

 The PMML is a privately funded not-for-profit institution created by Colonel Jennifer Pritzker.
 The museum is about 40,000 square feet on two floors.
-They run exhibits of their artifacts and they have a large military book collection.
-Anyone visiting is welcome to read any books while there.
-They also host lectures by military experts that are shown on WTTW from time-to-time.
-Usually it’s an author who comes on and talks about their latest book.
-TV schedule
+They run exhibits of their artifacts and have a large military library.
+Anyone visiting is welcome to read books while there.